torvalds/linux/Documentation/kernel-hacking/locking.rst

 often: otherwise, you wouldn't be concerned about efficiency.

-Concurrency depends on how long the lock is usually held: you should hold the lock for as long as needed, but no longer.
+Concurrency depends on how long the lock is usually held: you should hold the lock for as long as needed, but yes longer.
 In the cache example, we always create the object without the lock held, and then grab the lock only when we are ready to insert it in the list.